unstoppabledomains/docs/src/integrations/crypto-payments.md

 ## Integrate resolution using libraries

-The easiest way to integrate domain resolution for crypto payments is using resolution libraries maintained by Unstoppable.
+The easiest way to integrate domain resolution for crypto payments is using resolution libraries maintained by Unstoppable Domains.
 The libraries communicate with Ethereum and Zilliqa blockchain directly.

 ### Resolve crypto records

 #### Resolve `ryan.crypto` into Ethereum address

-In order to support crypto payment to domain - a domain name should be resolved intro blockchain address.
-To achieve this we need to resolve domain into cryptocurrency address.
+To resolve the domain into a blockchain address libraries will read `crypto.ETH.address` record attached to the specified domain.

 {% tabs %}